akinayoola/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-task 4 is a script that lists environment variables. task 3 is a script that counts the number of directories in the PATH task 6 is a script that creates a new local variable..
+task 4 is a script that lists environment variables. task 3 is a script that counts the number of directories in the PATH task 6 is a script that creates a new local variable.. task 7 is a script that creates a new global variable.